Logo

 The Short Answer

 No, you do not need Reddit Premium for business or marketing.
 Premium has zero impact on post visibility, algorithm boost, karma weight, or any actual marketing metric.
-It is a personal subscription for ad-free browsing, monthly coin allowance, and a small profile badge.
+According to Reddit's own Premium page, it is a personal subscription for ad-free browsing, exclusive Premium icons and avatar gear, and access to the members-only r/lounge, nothing that touches reach or distribution.

 Premium is worth it only if you personally spend 2+ hours per day on Reddit and value the ad-free experience.
 If you want real marketing impact, spend the money on Reddit Ads or a tool like MediaFast that actually helps you find subs, write posts, and schedule a campaign.